 8. One language with two names.
 Some countries use the term español and others prefer to use castellano to refer to Spanish. –Source: Wikipedia

-12. Spanish is the official language of 22 countries and the second largest native language in the world, the second language used for international communication and the third most used language on the Internet. –Source: Wikipedia and Instituto Cervantes
+12. Spanish is the spoken language of 22 countries and the second largest native language in the world, the second language used for international communication, and the third most used language on the Internet. –Source: Wikipedia, Instituto Cervantes, and Spanish 411.

 13. The first Spanish grammar was created by Elio Antonio de Nebrija and published in 1492, the same year Columbus discovered America. –Source: BBC